SUSTAINABLE

 Some early planting was to promote indigenous species.
 This was the first Mvule [Milicia excelsa] which SGG helped plant in Rombo District.

-A partnership between SGG and the Rotary Club of Mkuu Rombo enabled the latter to organise a tree planting competition for 25 schools in Rombo District in 2012.
+A partnership between SGG and the Rotary Club of Mkuu Rombo enabled the latter to organise a tree planting competition for 25 schools in Rombo District Tanzania in 2012.
 In 2016 SGG undertook the counting of trees in school grounds and estimated that 8,500 trees had survived and were growing well in those schools.
-The winner was Maki School who had planted 1,367 trees despite having very rocky ground [see picture top left].
-Another winner was Mamsera School who had planted mainly Acrocarpus in their maize field [see picture bottom left].
+The winner was Maki School who had planted 1,367 trees despite having very rocky ground [see picture left].
+Another winner was Mamsera School who had planted mainly Acrocarpus in their maize field [see picture below left].
 Prizes of water collecting tanks were awarded to the 3 best schools and a new competition has now been extended to other schools.
 Other Rotary Clubs had slightly different strategies.
-Machame Rotary Club are wanting to promote Tephrosia vogelii as a natural pesticide and Moringa olifeira as a cash crop of high nutritional value.
-Within their nursery they also have 1500 Avocado seedlings [see picture below].
+Machame Rotary Club wanted to promote Tephrosia vogelii as a natural pesticide and Moringa olifeira as a cash crop of high nutritional value.
+Within their nursery they also had 1500 Avocado seedlings [see picture below].

 Read more...

 During the Rotary year 2017-18 RI President Ian Riseley challenged every Rotarian in the world to plant at least one tree.
 Rotarian Paul Keeley of Newcastle Gosforth Rotary Club in District 1030, UK responded to this challenge by engaging 13 Tanzanian Rotary Clubs and several NGOs in Kenya on behalf of 44 Rotary clubs who donated to this tropical tree planting scheme.
-By early May Rotarian Paul had recorded 41,475 trees which were planted in Busia, West Kenya or North East Tanzania.
-This project has so far engaged several hundred farmers and thousands of school children all working to improve their farms, school grounds and local environment.
+By early May 2018 Paul had recorded 41,475 trees which were planted in Busia, West Kenya or North East Tanzania. [see below for report] This project engaged several hundred farmers and thousands of school children all working to improve their farms, school grounds and local environment.
+Tanzanian & Kenyan tree-planting partners continued planting after 2018 despite all the difficulties of covid.
+During the 2019-2022 period those farmers accounted for a further 191,118 trees. [see below for report] After the success of this first Tropical Tree-Planting & Conservation [TTP&C] project, SGG is now looking for more Charitable Trusts, other institutions & individuals who will sponsor the current TTP&C project which plans to establish 300,000 healthy trees by 2028.